 King Tides Project Rose Again

-Some of this winter's photos can be seen on the project's special Flickr site, and we will soon be adding more and providing more information about them.
-On the Flickr site you can also see aerial images of king tides and how they affect he landscape, taken by photographers Rena Olson and Alex Derr.
+This winter's photos can be seen on the project's special Flickr site, along with those from past years.
+On the Flickr site you can also see aerial images of king tides and how they affect he landscape, taken by photographers Rena Olson and Alex Derr for Oregon Shores, and Briana Goodwin for Surfrider.
 They were provided with a Lighthawk flight to photograph the effects of the king tide on the Coquille, Siuslaw, and Alsea drainages from the air, and we are sharing those photos as well.

-To see the work of the dozens of volunteer photographers who contributed to the work during the past winter's project, and from previous years as well, see this special Flickr site.
+To see the work of the man dozens of volunteer photographers who have contributed to the work over the years, see this special Flickr site.

 Documenting the highest annual reach of the tides tells us something about areas of the natural and built environments which are subject to erosion and flooding now.
 It tells us even more about what to expect as sea level rises.
 Photographs of any tidally affected area—outer shores, estuary, or lower river—are relevant.
 The ideal would be to document the high-tide point everywhere on the coast.
 However, photos of spots where the extreme tidal reach is particularly apparent, inundating built or natural features, are most striking, and most clearly depict the future effects of sea level rise.